 Have you ever burned yourself while working in the kitchen?
 Who hasn’t?
 What did you do for relief?
 Many people still try the butter trick, which we do not think works very well.
 The soy sauce burn remedy has a lot of converts.
+We heard recently from one reader who put it into practice:

 Q. Last Friday evening, a dinner guest touched a Pyrex lid that had just come out of the oven.
 Immediately, big blisters rose on her fingers.